 The tasks don’t end there.
-After you’ve checked off all the necessary items, it would be blasphemous not to go back and reassess.
+After you’ve checked off all the necessary items, it would be sensible to go back and reassess.
 The smallest mistakes or mishaps can lead to a lot of detrimental effects on your store.

-A product that isn’t ready for the market can trace back to a few factors.
-The most prominent factor is inconsistent product data.
-Other causes may be a lack of communication, human error, and an unsubstantial auditing strategy.
-Failing to go to market in a timely manner can exacerbate and derail business ventures.
+There are a few main reasons why a product isn’t ready for Shopify.
+The most prominent reason for this is inconsistent product data.
+Other factors may be a lack of team communication, human error, or a fragile auditing strategy.
+Failing to go to market in a timely manner can derail business ventures.

-Are you unable to visualize where your products are compared to the product readiness standards?
+Are you unable to assess the potential performance of your products?
+Is it difficult to compare your progress to product readiness standards?
 Unfortunately, such a blindspot can prompt an array of unpleasant effects.

 - Hinder market time